mandarladage/InternshipTAskOne/README.md

 # InternshipTaskOne
-It is recommended to turn of Dark Mode for better experience.
+It is recommended to turn off Dark Mode for better experience.